Bambradon

 Bambradon is a monotypic genus of marine ray-finned fish belonging to the family Bembridae, the deepwater flatheads.
 Its only species, Bambradon laevis, is found in the northwestern Pacific Ocean off Japan.

 Taxonomy

 Bambradon has a single species, B' laevis which was first formally described in 1887 as Bembras laevis by the Swedish veterinarian Edvard Nyström in his publication of the collection of fishes from Japan held in the zoological museum of Uppsala University with its type locality given as Nagasaki.
 In 1908 the American ichthyologists David Starr Jordan and Robert Earl Richardson placed B. laevis in the monotypic genus Bambradon within the family Bembridae.
 The genus name is an ancient Greek word for a type of small fish, thought to be applied by Jordan and Richardson to emulate Georges Cuvier’s etymology for Bembras.
-The specific name laevis means "smooth", alluding to the smooth top pf the head of this species, lacking spines and ridges.
+The specific name laevis means "smooth", alluding to the smooth top of the head of this species, lacking spines and ridges.